-Describe the process for N/A

-awarding funds to state

-=

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of Each Regional office has a local advisory board to assist the lead agency with determining priority services.

-selecting project The type of collaboration brings a wide variety of people together to address a very complex disease.
-The

-sponsors (including HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal

-providing full access to linkages with service providers, and providing a continuum of care to persons with HIV/AIDS.
-The work plan

-grassroots faith-based will include descriptions of populations to be served, the care and service needs of the populations and ways

-and other in which the HIV Care Connect Regions will ensure that the most in need will receive housing assistance.
-The

-application required all HIV Care Connect Regions to describe the intended regional area to be served, the

-community-based population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public

-organizations).
-(HOPWA and private resources within the service area

-only)
+Describe the process for N/A awarding funds to state recipients and how the state will make its allocation available to units of general local government, and nonprofit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of Each Regional office has a local advisory board to assist the lead agency with determining priority services.
+The type of collaboration brings a wide variety of people together to address a very complex selecting project sponsors disease.
+The HIV Care regions have experience in identifying needs, planning, contracting for services, (including providing full developing formal linkages with service providers, and providing a continuum of care to persons with access to grassroots faith-HIV/AIDS.
+The work plan will include descriptions of populations to be served, the care and service based and other needs of the populations and ways in which the HIV Care Connect Regions will ensure that the most in community-based need will receive housing assistance.
+The application requires all HIV Care Connect Regions to describe organizations).
+(HOPWA the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area.